Documentation

 Tip: Invite team members with the lowest required role first.
 You can always promote them later if needed.

-Invite team member dialog with email field and role selector
+Invite team member dialog with full name, email, and role fields

 Members page showing team list and pending invitations